rajbot/ranchtronix/_posts/2005-07-11-DesertProjectHousing.md

     - cracks in top of box is where air exits

 Idea:
-    - create positive pressure clean air environment
+    - creates positive pressure clean air environment
     - keeps cool
     - filter and fan assembly is far from projector